longo-andrea/100-days-of-code/log.md

 - Today I went on with the challenge of Array Functions which I started yesterday.
 Actually I almost remake it by scratch, because instead of make it working with an array of items, I made it working with an array of objects, where the object represents a person, with his name, lastname, nickname and age.
 After that I wrote some functions which allow to re-order people by name, last name, nickname or age, and also added to a function that computes the total age of people.
 At the end I added a bit of style.

 **Thoughts:** Tomorrow I will start with another JS30 customizing project.

+### Day 32: November 3, 2019

+**Today's Progress**:
+- Today I read a lot about JS Objects, in particular way I read about Prototype.
+In JS we can define a literal object, but in that way we can't reproduce it multiple times.
+So we can define a constructor functions that return an object with properties and methods, and call it with new keyword.
+In that way we waste a lot of resources, because the JS engine load in memory the constructor function (equals for all the objects) for each object we had instantiated.
+Thanks to prototype property (that is a pointer to prototype object), we can define a list of shared properties and methods.
+But as we know, shared things may bring problems, so we have to think wisely what we want to put inside function constructor and what in prototype object.

+**Thoughts:** Tomorrow I want to read about web sites accessibility.